smaurice101/readthedocs/docs/source/realflow.rst

 To deploy RealFlow Control AI:

+1. You MUST run the TML API server: `Found here <https://tml.readthedocs.io/en/latest/tmlapi.html>`_
+2. Then Run the RealFlow Dashboard
-1.  **Pull Topology:** Connect your GitHub repo containing vessel `config.json` files.
+3. **Pull Topology:** Connect your GitHub repo containing vessel `config.json` files.
-2.  **Stream SCADA:** Point the dashboard to your TML/Kafka server endpoint.
+4.  **Stream SCADA:** Point the dashboard to your TML/Kafka server endpoint.
-3.  **Calibrate:** Monitor the green dashed "Bias" line in the trend chart to verify model convergence.
+5.  **Calibrate:** Monitor the green dashed "Bias" line in the trend chart to verify model convergence.

 -----